Ghislaine Maxwell is sentenced to 20 years in prison

 "Today's sentence holds Ghislaine Maxwell accountable for perpetrating heinous crimes against children," U.S. Attorney Damian Williams said in a statement tweeted by the U.S. Attorney's Office for the Southern District of New York.
 "This sentence sends a strong message that no one is above the law and it is never too late for justice."

-The women will be heard again on Tuesday.
+The women were heard again on Tuesday.
 Eight women sent the court victim impact statements — unredacted, over Maxwell's objections — describing the long-lasting effects of Maxwell's crimes.
 Nathan ruled that six of the victims were also free to speak at the hearing if they chose to.

 Prosecutors wanted Maxwell to serve up to 55 years